-The American College of Mohs Surgery (ACMS) is a membership organization of fellowship trained skin cancer and reconstructive surgeons specializing in the Mohs micrographic surgical technique used to treat skin cancer.
+The American College of Mohs Surgery (ACMS) is a membership organization of fellowship-trained skin cancer and reconstructive surgeons specializing in the Mohs micrographic surgical technique used to treat skin cancer.

 The ACMS serves as the voice of the specialty, promoting and advancing the highest standards of patient care through fellowship training, research, education and public advocacy.

-The procedure has advanced considerably over the years and the College has grown to more than 1,200 members, all of whom have received advanced fellowship training in Mohs surgery, pathology and reconstructive surgery.
+The procedure has advanced considerably over the years and the College has grown to nearly 1,500 members, all of whom have received advanced fellowship training in Mohs surgery, pathology and reconstructive surgery.
 The ACMS is the only organization that requires its members to have successfully completed an extensive one- to two-year fellowship training program in Mohs surgery after they have completed their years of dermatology residency training.
 During their fellowships, physicians participate in at least 500 Mohs surgery cases under the supervision of an experienced Mohs surgeon.